 Disambiguation Step 3: Clustering by Similarity Score

-- Compute similarity score for each pair of mentions within each canopy.
+- Compute the similarity score for each pair of mentions within each canopy.

-- For assignees, use the maximum similarity between any element in the cluster and the mention being compared.
+- For assignees, the similarity between the cluster and any other mention is defined as the maximum similarity between any element in the cluster and the mention it is being compared with.

-- When mentions are clustered together, form a node in the final cluster.
+- Each time records are clustered together, they form a node in the group that we are creating.

-- After all of the mentions are clustered, final clusters are formed from any cluster that exceeds the similarity threshold.
+- After all the records in a canopy are formed into a group, the final clusters are any groups whose similarity score exceeds the empirically determined threshold.